Remarks on pseudo-vertex-transitive graphs with small diameter: Concluding remarks

 \section{Concluding remarks}

 In this paper, we discussed pseudo-vertex transitivity of $Q$-polynomial distance-regular graphs with small diameter $D\in \{2,3,4\}$.
 We briefly summarize the results.
-For the case of $D=2$, we showed that the local spectrum of a strongly regular graph characterizes its pseudo-vertex transitivity.
+For the case $D=2$, we showed that the local spectrum of a strongly regular graph characterizes its pseudo-vertex transitivity.
 In addition, we showed that two strongly regular graphs are $T$-isomorphic if and only if they have the same parameters and their local spectra are equal to each other.
-For the case of $D=3$, we were concerned with a Taylor graph $\Gamma$ with intersection array $\{k,b,1;1,b,k\}$.
+For the case $D=3$, we were concerned with a Taylor graph $\Gamma$ with intersection array $\{k,b,1;1,b,k\}$.
 We showed that $\Gamma$ is thin and that the isomorphism classes of the standard module of the Terwilliger algebra $T(x)$ of $\Gamma$ only depend on the parameters $k,b$, and hence $\Gamma$ is pseudo-vertex-transitive.
-For the case of $D=4$, we were concerned with an antipodal tight graph $\mathrm{AT}4(p,q,2)$.
+For the case $D=4$, we were concerned with an antipodal tight graph $\mathrm{AT}4(p,q,2)$.
 We proved that $\mathrm{AT}4(p,q,2)$ is thin and that the isomorphism classes of the standard module of Terwilliger algebra $T(x)$ of $\mathrm{AT}4(p,q,2)$ only depend on the parameters $p,q$, and hence $\mathrm{AT}4(p,q,2)$ is pseudo-vertex-transitive.
-In both cases, $D=3$ and $D=4$, the thin property of distance-regular antipodal double covers played an important role in showing their pseudo-vertex transitivity.
+In both cases, $D=3$ and $D=4$, the thin property of distance-regular antipodal double covers played an important role in determining their pseudo-vertex transitivity.
+We also noted that bipartite and/or dual bipartite $Q$-polynomial distance-regular graphs are thin and pseudo-vertex-transitive.
 We anticipate that the thinness of a distance-regular graph still plays a significant role in determining pseudo-vertex transitivity for $D\geq 3$.
 We give the following conjecture. \begin{conjecture} A thin $Q$-polynomial distance-regular graph with diameter $D\geq 3$ is pseudo-vertex-transitive. \end{conjecture} As we saw in Problem \ref{IK problem}, the Ito-Koolen problem asks to classify all thin pseudo-vertex-transitive $Q$-polynomial distance-regular graphs with large enough diameter.
 As a first step towards solving the Ito-Koolen problem, Tan \textit{et al.} \cite{2020TKCP} found an upper bound of the intersection number $c_2$ and parameter $\alpha$, respectively, for a thin $Q$-polynomial distance-regular graph with classical parameters $(D, b, \alpha, \beta)$.
-Each of upper bound is given by a function in $b$, where $b=b_1/(\theta_1+1)$ and where $\theta_1$ is the second largest eigenvalue of $\Gamma$.
+Each upper bound is given by a function in $b$, where $b=b_1/(\theta_1+1)$ and where $\theta_1$ is the second largest eigenvalue of $\Gamma$.
 We give some suggestions for further research. \begin{problem} With reference to the result of \cite{2020TKCP}, improve the upper bound on $c_2$. \end{problem} \begin{problem} Assume $\Gamma$ has the same parameters as a Grassmann graph $J_q(2D+1, D)$ and that $\Gamma$ is thin.
 Prove or disprove that $\Gamma$ and $J_q(2D+1, D)$ are $T$-isomorphic.
 We remark that Liang \textit{et al.} \cite{TKL} have proved this problem for large enough diameter $D$. \end{problem}